On the Effect of Instability on Learning Continuous-Time Linear Control Systems: Numerical Illustrations

 We let the input and noise coefficients matrices $\controlB$ and $C$ both be $1/5\times\mathbb{I}_3$, where $\mathbb{I}_3$ is the $3 \times 3$ identity matrix.
 For each system, we run $20$ independent trajectories for $50$ seconds, starting from a random initial state $\state_0$.
 When the dynamics matrix $\dynamicA$ is stable, we choose $\kappa = 1$, while for marginally stable and unstable $\dynamicA$, we select $\kappa = 2$ and $\kappa = 5$, respectively.

 The estimation is performed at integer times $T=1,\dots,50$, according to $\eqref{estimator2}$.
 Figures \ref{fig:plot1}, \ref{fig:plot2}, and \ref{fig:plot3}, show the (properly normalized) estimation error in the three different regimes of (in)stability, versus time.
 That is, the horizontal axes represent $T$, while the vertical axes depict the value of $\sqrt{T}\tnorm{\estdynamicA-\dynamicA}_2$.
 All the $20$ trajectories are plotted in the graphs to illustrate the high probability nature of the results in Theorem \ref{maintheorem}.
-When the system matrix is stable, $\kappa=1$ is sufficiently large to have square-root consistency for estimator $\eqref{estimator2}$.
-However, under unstable dynamics a larger $\kappa$ ensures accuracy of learning the dynamics matrix as established in the third result of Theorem \ref{maintheorem}, and is shown in Figures \ref{fig:plot2}, \ref{fig:plot3}.